 Organization Thoughtware International &Visum Solutions, Inc. has defined balanced scorecard as a framework of an organization used for managing and implementing strategy at its all levels by linking initiatives, measures and objectives to the strategy of an organization.
 It provides the view of overall performance of an organization.
 It combines internal business processes, key performance indicators around customer perspectives, and organizational growth, learning and innovation with its financial measures.
 Balanced scorecards are used by strategic business unit, corporate, hundreds of individual organizations and shared service function all over the world in public and private sectors both, since its inception in 1992.

-According to them, balanced scorecard has proved to be a powerful framework for performance management.
+According to them, balanced scorecard has proved to be a powerful framework for performance management (the balanced scorecard template you can download here shows this).
 Still a successful idea allows thinking in a different manner to encourage a larger group to move in the same direction and achieve a better cultural change.
-By using the balanced scorecard as a strategic navigational chart success can be achieved in institutionalizing it and linking it to the strategy of the organization.
+By using the score card as a strategic navigational chart success can be achieved in institutionalizing it and linking it to the strategy of the organization.

 Balanced Score card Approach

 The division of balanced scorecard of a business into various sub-sections is its most distinctive feature according to Lafferty Publications.
 Initially Norton and Kaplan divided into customer, financial, innovation and learning and internal business subsections as all these components are principally found in any sensible strategy.
 These components were described by Organizational Thoughtware International & Visum Solutions, Inc. under the heads customer perspective, financial perspective, learning and growth perspective and internal perspective.